 There are several signs of digital manipulation of the image.
 Take, for example, how the edges of the stem change when background changes to the forest behind it.
 The edge changes from a smooth, slightly blurry line to a very sharp edge.
 This indicates that the image of the mushroom was likely cut out and placed there.
 See the enlargement below.

-True source of the image – “Boletus photoshopus”
+True source: “Boletus photoshopus”

 “This picture was out of Tom Bruns’ lab at Berkeley.
 Definitely photoshopped.
 Apparently believably.
 Hope this helps. —tom”